Assam Combined Entrance Examination

-Assam Combined Entrance Examination (অসম সংযুক্ত প্ৰৱেশ পৰীক্ষা or the Assam-CEE) is a state-government controlled centralized entrance examination, conducted by the Assam Science and Technology University for admission into the 7 premier government engineering colleges in Assam.
-The test is taken after the 12th grade for admission to graduation (also known as Bachelors) courses.
+Assam Combined Entrance Examination (Assam-CEE) is a state-government controlled centralized entrance examination, conducted by the Assam Science and Technology University for admission into the seven premier government engineering colleges in Assam.
+The test is taken after the 12th grade for admission to graduation (also known as Bachelor of Technology or Bachelor of Engineering) courses.
 The exam can be taken by those who studied Pure Science stream in plus two level with the specific subjects tested in the examination, which are Physics, Chemistry, Mathematics.
-Every year approximately 25,000 people take the examination, and it is increasing.
+Every year approximately 25,000 - 40,000 students take the examination, and it is increasing every year.
 Students of both Assam Higher Secondary Education Council and the Central Board of Secondary Education board take the test.
 Formerly the examination was conducted by Dibrugarh University and since 2018 it is conducted by Assam Science & Technology University.
+It was previously known as the Assam Joint Admission Test (Assam-JAT) until the year 2012 and comprised both engineering and medical entrance examinations.
+Since then, the medical section of JAT was known as Assam Medical Entrance Examination (Assam-MEE).

-It is a highly competitive test having selection ratio of approximately around 5.6%.
+It is a highly competitive test having selection ratio of approximately around 4.48%.